pepijn/pepijn.github.io/_drafts/travel-logging.md

 <script
 src="https://embed.github.com/view/geojson/pepijn/travel_log/master/my_summer_2015.geojson?width=719"></script>

+## Why

+A variety of stuff intersected last summer that led me to building this thing.
+That was:

+1. Reading the GitHub blog post
+2. Wanting to make a travel log that saves all my travels
+3. Coming back from this road trip and showing people where we went

+## What

 After I came back from the road trip I wanted to map the it and also for other trips I have done and will do in the future.
 Or just because I like maps and I wanted to play with the geoJSON format (insert GH blog link).
 There are various websites that let you do this, but they all have a pretty bad interface and are online services.
 When they stop you lose your data.
-So I set out to built it my own and created a list of specifications:
+Just like everyone carefully keeps their own backups of all the photos they have and it wouldn't cross their mind just storing it on Facebook to keep it eternally, I wanted to do thi son my own.
+So I set out to built it my own and created a list of
+specifications:

 1. Always look back at the places I have been This log will persist, unlike an
-2. online cloud based log that shuts down when the company goes bankrupt It is
+2. online cloud based log that shuts down when the company goes bankrupt It is.
+A Google search for 'online travel log' yields about 500 million results.
+I'm gonna add one to it
 3. easy to generate a nice map.
 Piggybacking on GitHub for this.
 Easy adding of
 4. destinations by command line or other interface

+## How

 Somewhere in the back of my head I had this [blog post on the GitHub blog]( https://github.com/blog/1541-geojson-rendering-improvements) I knew that if i